marciopocebon/LG-G6-FRP-BYPASS/README.md

 -)  Now to the problem, you won't be able to install this application
-    since the settings and hiddenmenu are disabled and you will just get redirected to the limited settings, it wont help to use quickshortcutmaker or a similiar tools fortry launch development settings, why?`Duh!
+    since the settings and hiddenmenu are disabled and you will just get redirected to the limited settings, it wont help to use quickshortcutmaker or similiar tools for launch development settings, why?`Duh!
 Cause it's not even installed!
-    And just for saying, NO you wont be allowed to download an apk file and install dev settings and bypassing the limited network settings, there is no way to do this, for real!
-However, let's move on:
+And cause selinux you wont be able to overide the current settings neither so you are stuck, just give up!

 21) Go back to the youtube screen by pressing arrow back

 22) Start a video, choose the share button